-It is believed that people of Gdansk had so much money that they kept throwing golden coins into the fountain.
+It is believed that the people of Gdansk had so much money that they kept throwing golden coins into the fountain.
 They thought it would bring them luck.
 After some time, Neptune became very angry that his fountain is all cluttered.
-He splintered all the golden coins into a fine powder and turned the water from the fountain to a vodka.
+He splintered all the golden coins into a fine powder and turned the water from the fountain to vodka.
 And that is how the famous ‘Goldwasser’ was created.

 Gdansk Is Famous For The Beautiful And Unique Ambers

 Poland is the biggest amber exporter in the whole world.